aredn/documentation/arednGettingStarted/node_admin.rst

   Click in the field at the right to select from the power settings that are supported on your device.

 SSID Setting
   The default SSID is provided in the field at the right.
-Typically you will not need to change this default unless you have a specific reason for putting radios on a non-default SSID to isolate their traffic.
+Typically you will not need to change this default unless you have a specific reason for putting radios on a non-default SSID to filter their traffic.
 The SSID is analogous to a CTCSS tone; radios with different SSIDs but using the same channel may generate RF energy that causes interference, even though the radios will not be decoding each other's signals.

 Minimum SNR
   This is the minimum Signal-to-Noise ratio that you require in order to reliably pass radio data between nodes.
-The default is 15 dB, but you can lower this value if you require your node to continue passing data even on links that have reduced signal characteristics.
+The default is 15 dB, but you can lower this value if you require your node to continue passing data even on links with reduced signal characteristics.

 Maximum Distance
   This is the maximum distance between nodes at which you can expect to achieve a usable radio link.
 The default value is 50 miles / 80 kilometers, but you can adjust this setting if your node is only able to maintain a usable radio link with nearby nodes.
 The distance can be limited in order to prevent distant nodes from intermittently connecting to your node due to changes in atmospheric (or other) conditions.
-Communicating with these distant nodes uses a lot more radio time and can negatively impact local communications.
+Communicating with these distant nodes uses more radio time and can negatively impact local communications.

 Minimum Quality
   This is the minimum link quality required in order to reliably pass data between nodes, and the default value is ``35%``.
 This is calculated as the moving average of total sent packets over total sent packets plus retransmissions.
 For example, if a node must send every packet twice for it to be successfully received, the link quality would be 50%.